c2938394-ux/folia-extension/README.md

 ---

-Built for the lingodec Hackathon 2026.
+Built for the lingodev Hackathon 2026.